EMIT-leadership-development/emit/_programs/religious-leaders.md

 assessment: >-
   Assessment of learning is incorporated within the course material and therefore is done regularly and throughout the program.
-An examination for each course is required for Advanced Diploma students.
+An examination for each course is required for Advanced Certificate students.
 certification: >-
   The curriculum is designed to address wholistic leadership development to ensure community impact and transformation.
 It is therefore not an academic